 - Anxiety, depression, or confusion

 - Decreased self-confidence

 - Unexplained financial transactions or losses

 - Withdrawal from loved ones

-Our Columbus Nursing Home Abuse Attorneys Can Help
+Our Columbus Nursing Home Abuse Lawyers Can Help

-If you suspect nursing home abuse or any other form of elder abuse, we urge you to seek legal assistance right away.
-Our Columbus nursing home abuse lawyers are generally concerned about your loved one and will, first and foremost, take necessary action to ensure they are safe and healthy.
+If you suspect nursing home abuse or any other form of elder abuse, we urge you to seek legal assistance immediately.
+Our Columbus Personal injury lawyers are generally concerned about your loved ones and will, first and foremost, take necessary action to ensure they are safe and healthy.
 We will thoroughly investigate the abuse and identify all who are responsible.
 Our dedicated legal team will aggressively pursue justice by holding them accountable for their actions.
-We will work diligently to recover damages on your loved one’s behalf, so they receive the mental, emotional, and physical care they need to restore their health and dignity.
-You can reach us 24 hours a day, 7 days a week by calling 888.534.4850.
+We will work diligently to recover damages on your loved one’s behalf so they receive the mental, emotional, and physical care they need to restore their health and dignity.
+You can reach us 24 hours a day, seven days a week, by calling (614)756-2714.